Some diseases have clear and widely known causes.

 The UAHS press release states: “When DNA risk variants for a given disease were analyzed in combination, similar biological activities were discovered, suggesting that distinct risk variants can affect the same or shared biological functions and thus cause the same disease.
 More detailed analyses of variants linked to bladder cancer, Alzheimer’s disease, and rheumatoid arthritis showed that two variants can contribute to disease independently, but also interact genetically.
 Therefore, the precise combination of DNA variants of a patient may work to increase or decrease the relative risk of disease.”

 More Rheumatoid Research

 This study wasn’t the only one aimed at finding a genetic component of autoimmune illnesses such as RA.

 The Utah Population Database also conducts genome-wide assessment studies looking at the risk of autoimmunity within families, particularly investigating the link between eosinophilic esophagitis (EoE) and other autoimmune diseases.

-This population-based study showed increased risk for multiple autoimmune conditions in patients with EoE, and rheumatoid arthritis was found at an increased risk in the first-degree relatives of EoE patients.
+This population-based study showed increased risk for multiple autoimmune conditions in patients with EoE, and

 If doctors and researchers can continue to find links between illnesses, then more patient-tailored drug therapies can evolve.